CMD-Forum/Command/README.md

+---

-> [!NOTE]
+> [!WARNING]
-> This repository is still being worked on, it's just that version 1.5 is taking way longer than expected.
+> This version is now obsolete.
+Please see [Konsion](https://www.github.com/JamsterJava/Konsion) for the new project.
+It's being built from the ground up for better performance and reliability.

+---

 <h1 align="center">CMD Forum</h1>